 Sauternes is a luxurious, sweet white wine that comes from the Sauternais region in Bordeaux, France.
 It is made using grapes that have been affected by Botrytis cinerea or “noble rot.”
 This fungus causes the grapes to dry out and concentrate the sugars, resulting in a rich and complex flavor profile.
 But what makes Sauternes so expensive?

-Firstly, it’s important to note that making Sauternes is a labor-intensive process.
+Firstly, it’s important to note that making Sauternes sweet wine is a labor-intensive process.
 The grapes are picked by hand and only those which have been infected with noble rot are used.
-As they’re harvested at different times, this means that multiple passes through the vineyards are necessary.
-In addition, each grape requires careful handling as they can easily break apart due to their high sugar concentration.
+As they’re harvested at different times, this means that multiple passes through the vineyards are necessary to late harvest them.

 How do you drink Sauternes?